Qatar Museums: Museum of Islamic Art (MIA)

+The MIA was opened in 2008.
 The museum includes two floors of permanent exhibition galleries, one main temporary gallery, two outdoor courtyards overlooking the city's skyline, an education center, a library, as well as a vast atrium area with a café and a gift shop.

 Jodidio, author of the first publication on MIA describes it as the development that will "bridge the gap between tradition and modernity, highlighting the power of culture to transcend differences and cross artificial barriers" inscribing it in the Qatar Foundation's fourth pillar.

 MIA Park

 Adjacent to the Museum of Islamic Art is the MIA Park, a 280,000 square meter seafront, crescent-shaped park designed by the Pei Partnership Architects of New York City.
 It includes a sculpture plaza featuring a commissioned work by US Artist Richard Serra titled "7”, the artist's first public work in the Middle East.

 MIA Park hosts public activities such as film screenings, sport events, musical events and public programs.
+Starting in 2012, a bazaar was held once a month at the park excluding the summer months.
+From 2014 on it was held twice a week.
+Due to the Covid-19 pandemic it was paused from 2022 until 2023.

 National Museum of Qatar

 The new National Museum of Qatar (NMoQ) opened to the public on March 28, 2019.
 The museum features an innovative design by Pritzker Prize-winning architect Jean Nouvel that is inspired by the desert rose and grows organically around the original 20th century palace of Sheikh Abdullah Bin Jassim Al Thani.
 This important monument to Qatar's past is now preserved as the heart of the new NMoQ.
-The relation between the new and old building is part of creating the bridge between the past and the present advocated by Sheikha Al Mayassa for it is the way to "define ourselves instead of forever being defined by others… celebrating our identity."
+The relation between the new and old building is part of creating the bridge between the past and the present advocated by Sheikha Al Mayassa for it is the way to "define ourselves instead of forever being defined by others... celebrating our identity."

 Located on a 1.5 million-square-foot site at the south end of Doha Corniche, the NMoQ building rises from the sea and is connected to the shore by two pedestrian bridges and a road bridge.
+The building has an area of 52,000 square meters and holds 11 galleries.

 3-2-1 Qatar Olympic and Sports Museum

-The 3-2-1 Qatar Olympic & Sports Museum is a national and international center for sports history, heritage, and knowledge to preserve, store, investigate and exhibit sports and sports objects.
+The 3-2-1 Qatar Olympic and Sports Museum is a national and international center for sports history, heritage, and knowledge to preserve, store, investigate and exhibit sports and sports objects.
 It opened to the public on 31 March 2022.
 In September 2022, the museum hosted an exhibition called "World of Football".

+Mathaf: Arab Museum of Modern Art

+The modern and contemporary focused, 5,500-square-meter Mathaf: Arab Museum of Modern Art was opened in 2010 in an old school building in Doha’s Education City.
+The museum started with collection by Sheikh Hassan bin Mohamed Al Thani, which grew to over 9,000 items, including the world’s largest selection of modern and contemporary Arab art.